malaysia-ai/jupyter-gpu/README.md

-# Jupyterhub
+# Jupyterhub + Code-server

-Jupyterhub with GPU.
+Jupyterhub with GPU and code-server!
 If you part of the organization, you can access to jupyterhub! https://jupyterhub.malaysiaai.ml

 ```text
 Thu Jun  2 01:07:23 2022